-Palm Tran also operates Palm Tran CONNECTION, which provides county-wide door-to-door service for residents who are unable to transport themselves and are dependent on others to obtain access to healthcare, employment, education, shopping, social activities, or other life-sustaining activities.
-Individuals are eligible for this service is they are disabled or elderly.
+Palm Tran also operates Palm Tran Paratransit Service, which provides countywide door-to-door service for residents who are unable to transport themselves and are dependent on others to obtain access to healthcare, employment, education, shopping, social activities or other life-sustaining activities.

-Go Glades is a new flex-deviated service in the Belle Glade, Pahokee, and South Bay area that is being piloted by Palm Tran.
-There are four (4) different routes throughout the region, allowing individuals to board and arrive at fixed-route stops or at any location, predetermined upon time of scheduling the ride.
+Go Glades is a flex-deviated service in the Belle Glade, Pahokee and South Bay area.
+There are four routes throughout the region, allowing individuals to board and arrive at fixed-route stops or at any location, predetermined upon time of scheduling the ride.

 For more information on the Go Glades service, please visit the Go Glades webpage.